 The conclusion is where you’ll present the key findings of your literature review.
 In this section, you should emphasise the research that is especially important to your research questions and highlight the gaps that exist in the literature.
 Based on this, you need to make it clear what you will add to the literature – in other words, justify your own research by showing how it will help fill one or more of the gaps you just identified.

-Last but not least, if it’s your intention to develop a theoretical framework for your dissertation or thesis, the conclusion section is a good place to present this.
+Last but not least, if it’s your intention to develop a conceptual framework for your dissertation or thesis, the conclusion section is a good place to present this.

-In this article, we’ve discussion how to structure your literature review for maximum impact.
+In this article, we’ve discussed how to structure your literature review for maximum impact.
 Here’s a quick recap of what you need to keep in mind when deciding on your literature review structure: